 Topics on organizational websites and Academy properties are selected for relevance to the health and wellness of the general public and content decisions are based on the editors' judgment of potential interest to visitors, timeliness of the topic and quality of research and writing.
 Content is developed solely by the Academy of Nutrition and Dietetics and adheres to the positions of the Academy.
 The Academy does not promote or endorse the services of individual practitioners or members.

 The Academy of Nutrition and Dietetics presents accurate, accessible, evidence-informed content that is relevant to its audience.
 All nutrition information and public-facing educational content is reviewed by Academy staff registered dietitian nutritionists and, when applicable, specialty subject experts.
 Content is updated when pertinent new research emerges that may affect information presented on organizational websites and Academy properties.
-Additionally, all content on eatright.org is reviewed annually to ensure it is up to date and accurate.
+Additionally, content on eatright.org is reviewed annually to ensure it is up to date and accurate.
 The date on which a piece of content was last reviewed is displayed at the end of an article or page.

 Any public-facing content bearing the Academy brand that is published outside these content development and expert review procedures is in violation of the Academy's editorial policy.